Evil is a Problem for Atheism

 - The lack of grounding for binding, objective moral facts.

 If atheism is true, there is no cosmic purpose for our lives or for anything.
-The world we inhabit consists of matter in motion, energy swirling around.
+The world we inhabit consists of matter in motion and energy swirling around.
 As Richard Dawkins famously puts it, “We are machines for propagating DNA, and the propagation of DNA is a self-sustaining process.
 It is every living object’s sole reason for living.” (source)

 As far as this point is concerned, atheism makes sense.
 There is no problem of evil and suffering, since nature is blind to us.
 Evil and suffering are mere byproducts of biology, physics, and particles bumping into each other.
 While this might be deeply unsatisfying, it is completely consistent with atheistic worldviews.